-Arfa Iqbal1 Nasrullah2 Rooh Ul Amin3
+Arfa Iqbal1Nasrullah2 Rooh Ul Amin3

 - 1. M. Phil scholar, Department of Education, University of Wah, Punjab, Pakistan - 2.
 Assistant Professor, Department of Education, University of Wah, Punjab, Pakistan - 3.
-Professor, Department of English, Dean, Faculty of Humanities and Social Sciences, University of Sialkot, Punjab, Pakistan
+Professor, Department of English, Dean, Faculty of Humanities and Social Sciences,

-PAPER INFO ABSTRACT Received: The primary objective of this study is to identify the effects October 09, 2018 of instructional leadership of principals on teaching and Accepted: learning practices in secondary schools in Pakistan.
-The December 24, 2018 main objective of this study was to highlight the association Online: between instructional leadership factors and teaching December 30, 2018 learning practices of teachers.
+PAPER INFO ABSTRACT Received: The primary objective of this study is to identify the effects January 23, 2021 of instructional leadership of principals on teaching and Accepted: learning practices in secondary schools in Pakistan.
+The March 01, 2021 main objective of this study was to highlight the association Online: between instructional leadership factors and teaching March 20, 2021 learning practices of teachers.
 The population consisted of Keywords: teachers of secondary schools of Wah Cantt, Pakistan.
-The Instructional , and the state of Leadership, sample of the study comprises 300 teachers, from which 278 Instructional Practices teachers responded to the survey.
-The study design was Learning Practices, descriptive in nature, in which cross-sectional survey was Teaching and conducted.
-For the selection of sample convenient technique Learning was used.
-Through a modified and self-developed Corresponding questionnaire.
-The data was interpreted through using Author different tests and statistical techniques like Pearson correlation, regression analysis.
-The findings discussed nasr.dowling@gmail keeping in view their theoretical and practical allegations .com for conducting further research.
-Total Last's as
+The Instructional sample of the study comprises 300 teachers, from which 278 Leadership, teachers responded to the survey.
+The study design was Instructional descriptive in nature, in which cross-sectional survey was Practices conducted.
+For the selection of sample convenient technique Learning Practices, was used.
+Through a modified and self-developed Teaching and questionnaire.
+The data was interpreted through using Learning Corresponding different tests and statistical techniques like Pearson Author correlation, regression analysis.
+The findings discussed nasr.dowling@gmail keeping in view their theoretical and practical allegations for .com conducting further research.